 First Pullback Buy

 After a stock gaps up or runs hard on the open, it pulls back.
 The question is where.
 At BOWS, we buy the first pullback into the Bone Zone — the shaded area between the 9 EMA and 20 EMA on the 5-minute chart.
 When the pullback happens on decreasing volume and a green candle prints inside the Bone Zone, that is the entry.
 This pattern has the highest win rate of any setup I trade because you are buying into established momentum at a discount.
+If I were advising my son, I would say always the first pullback trade.

 Read the full First Pullback Strategy guide →